 Practitioners wishing to gain registration with UKPHR must apply to join a local assessment scheme.
-Local schemes may wish to see evidence that you intend to pursue a public health career, and possibly that you have started the process of building your portfolio and gathering evidence.
+Practitioners must confirm length of time worked in public health roles with autonomy in their completed application form or by providing other information.
+Local schemes may also wish to see evidence that you intend to pursue a public health career, and possibly that you have started the process of building your portfolio and gathering evidence.
+This evidence may come from, for example, (i) a relevant CV; (ii) a job title; and (iii) a role description to help them make a judgment whether a practitioner is working (a) in a public health role and (b) with autonomy.
 They may require you to undertake a baseline self-assessment of your competence against the standards, identifying any gaps and outlining your plans to address these.
 They may also require you to provide evidence of support for your application from your line manager.
+Applicants are encouraged from a wide range of posts within the public health system.
+The portfolio does not necessarily require a breadth of public health experiences but a demonstration of common Public Health principles, knowledge and skills should be evidenced